FAQ

 What activities can I resume after getting an ICD?

-How will an ICD impact my life?
+How will an ICD impact my daily life?

 What is cardiac resynchronization therapy (CRT)?